selfcamp-JM/Bootcamp-syllabus-w1/README.md

-# Bootcamp-syllabus-w1
+# SelfCamp syllabus:
-Started own coding camp to practice
+ Started own coding camp to practice to become better developer.
+ With this project i want to share resources that i used during camp.